learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-06-14-conclusion.md

 ##Containerization in general

-Docker offers a container based solution for virtualization.
+Containerization offers a container based solution for virtualization.
 It encapsulates the application and its dependencies into a system and language-independent package, whereas your code runs in isolation from other containers but share the host's resources.
-Therefore you do not need a VM with an entire guest OS (overhead), but only your container to run your app.
+Therefore you do not need a VM with an entire guest OS and its overhead due to not used resources, but only your container to run your app.

 ![Virtual Machines vs. Docker]({{site.url}}/assets/images/vm-docker.png)

+Docker is that kind of a lightweight container based solution for virtualization.
+Comparing the start and stop times of Docker to VMs we see a significant difference, where VMs need 30-45s to start, 5-10s to stop.
+Docker is in the start time about 600 times faster and in the stop time about 100 times.
+Both times you will only need about 50ms.

 ##Docker's Technology
 Docker is based on Linux Containers (LXC) to provide its lightweight virtualization technology.